 The importance of planning for Google Analytics 4 and making the switch

-When the sunsetting of Universal Analytics and the impending introduction of Google Analytics 4 was announced, it felt to many like there was plenty of time to make the switch.
-However, with the official migration date of June 2023 drawing closer by the day, it is best to make the switch sooner rather than later.
+When the extinction of Universal Analytics and the impending introduction of Google Analytics 4 was announced, it seemed to many that there was plenty of time to make the switch.
+However, with the official migration date of June 2023 getting closer and closer, it’s better to make the switch sooner rather than later.

-GA4 is a huge update with a much more powerful and accurate interface to provide you with much clearer insights going forward.
-If you wait until June 2023 to switch to GA4, you will be left with no data in your UA property which can make it very difficult to create year on year comparisons or projections based on historical data.
-The sooner you move, the more historical data you will have to work with once UA is laid to rest.
+GA4 is a major upgrade with a much more powerful and accurate interface to give you much clearer information going forward.
+If you wait until June 2023 to switch to GA4, you will run out of data on your UA property, which can make it difficult to create year-over-year comparisons or projections based on historical data.
+The sooner you move, the more historical data you will have to work with once UA is mothballed.

-Finally, should you make the switch near the deadline, it is quite possible there will be far too many companies making the switch at the same time leading to high demand and server issues.
-You will also be rushing the setup of your GA4 account and could make mistakes with your settings that impact the accuracy of your data insights.
+Finally, you should make the switch close to the deadline, it is very possible that there will be too many companies making the switch at the same time, which will create high demand and server issues.
+You will also be speeding up the setup of your GA4 account and you could make mistakes with your setup that affect the accuracy of your data insights.

-GA4 is a much more powerful and accurate interface that can provide much clearer insights going forward.
+GA4 is a much more powerful and accurate interface that can provide much clearer information in the future.

 There are several key differences between Universal Analytics (UA) and GA4.